 The ongoing conflict in Ukraine and the subsequent economic sanctions imposed by some countries have had, and may continue to have, an adverse impact on fuel, transportation and commodity costs and may cause supply and demand disruptions in the markets we serve, including Europe.
 While we do not have operations in Russia, Ukraine or Belarus and do not have significant direct exposure to customers or suppliers in those countries, our businesses and operations have been negatively impacted by increased inflation, escalating energy and fuel prices and constrained availability, and thus increasing costs, of certain raw materials and other commodities, and declarations of force majeure by certain suppliers during fiscal 2022.
-We expect certain energy costs and raw material costs to remain elevated in fiscal 2023 as a result of the ongoing conflict.
+We expect certain energy costs and raw material costs to remain elevated through the end of fiscal 2023 as a result of the ongoing conflict.
 To date, the economic sanctions imposed on Russian businesses have not had a direct impact on our procurement of energy and raw materials, however, there can be no assurance that additional sanctions will not be implemented.
 If our energy and raw materials purchases are directly impacted by sanctions, we may incur additional costs to procure such commodities.
 Our ability to procure energy and raw materials in the quantities necessary for the normal operations of our business may be limited.
-In addition, the U.K. government has established an energy price cap, which is currently keeping our U.K.-based business energy costs below prevailing market rates.
-The price cap is set to expire in April 2023, after which energy costs to operate our U.K.-based facilities could increase materially.